Foreign Supplier Verification Programs Training

 This course will be taught by FSVP lead instructors, Dr. Jennifer McEntire, United Fresh VP of Food Safety & Technology and Dr. Kelly Stevens, General Mills, Sr. QRO Manager Global Operations Food Safety.

-Can’t make the next course in the Bronx or Minneapolis?
+Can’t make the next course?
 Email Erin Grether if you would like to be notified when more dates are announced!

 This course will provide participants with the knowledge to implement the requirements of the Foreign Supplier Verification Programs (FSVP) for Importers of Food for Humans and Animals FSMA regulation.
 This course is designed for: